 - Create Accountability Set up systems to help you stay accountable.
 This could involve leaving cash and credit cards at home or choosing specific routes to avoid triggers.

-- Prepare for Challenges: Plan activities that keep you engaged and away...
+- Prepare for Challenges: Plan activities that keep you engaged and away from temptation...

 Are You Addicted?
 Discover the Criteria Used by Professionals to Find Out